“”

 McCurdy has spoken openly about being in a relationship with an older man when she was 18 — someone with power over her, someone who should have known better.
 Half His Age is her processing that experience through fiction, which is what writers do with the things that are too sharp to hold any other way.
 The discomfort isn’t incidental; it’s the whole point.

-What she captures — the way a young woman can mistake control for love, intensity for intimacy, attention from the wrong person for proof of her own worth — is not gross.
-It’s true.
-It happens constantly, quietly, to girls who grow up to be women who are still untangling it decades later.
+What she captures — the way a young woman can mistake control for love, intensity for intimacy, attention from the wrong person for proof of her own worth — isn’t gross.
+It’s familiar.
+It happens constantly, quietly, to girls who grow up to be women still untangling it decades later.
+(I don’t know many of us who don’t have some version of that story.)

 More from GIRLHOOD